 Had a couple of great email questions this past week and then spent today playing in a ‘marathon’ golf match in Wichita, KS that reminded me again of “A Hook Waiting to Happen”.

-First will describe the match and what I saw, then will discuss the couple of emails from this past week; hopefully will give everyone a little insight to their grip, etc.
+First will describe the match and what I saw, then will discuss a couple of emails from this past week; hopefully will give everyone a little insight to their grip, etc.

 In the quarter finals, I was paired against a new/young professional named Bobby J. Bobby is a very nice young man who recently graduated from the PGA school in Southern Mississippi.

 As we prepared to tee off, I was introduced to Bobby (for the first time – he is a “rookie” in the section) and watched him tee up his first shot of the day.
 Something quickly came to my attention.

 As Bobby set up for his first shot, his lead hand (Bobby’s left hand) had an extremely strong grip.
 In fact, the V formed between his thumb and forefinger of his lead hand pointed to his right shoulder and the V formed on his trail (right) hand pointed right of his right shoulder.
 In his backswing, this grip caused his club face to be shut and in order to not hit the ball to the left every time, he “held on” at impact (or in other words, greatly minimized his release).

 As Bobby hit his first shot, I couldn’t help by telling myself “There’s a hook waiting to happen”.